Willie Armstrong: Biography

 William himself was apprenticed to a Mr Wardle, a painter of White Cross (the site of a previous market cross dating from 400–500 years previous) in Newgate Street.
 After his apprenticeship he worked as a journeyman.
 (It is not known whether he actual achieved the degree of "master" in his trade).

 He was admired as the singer "Willie Armstrong" as well as being appreciated as a songwriter, and was known as a performer who enjoyed singing his own songs.

-He moved to London c1833-34 after which, very little is known of him or his life.
+He moved to London around 1833-34 after which, very little is known of him or his life.

 Works

 Many of his songs were of the times, of the Colliers and the Keelboatmen, or humorous occurrences.